Council for Healthcare and Pharma Emphasizes Urgent Need to Strengthen System for Treatment of Paediatric Cancers

 India despite its capability in generic medicines experiences a lack of availability of essential anti-cancer drugs for treating childhood cancers.
 According to a study titled 'Evaluating access to essential medicines for treating childhood cancers essential anti-cancer medicines' (like Bleomycin, Carboplatin, Cisplatin, Cyclophosphamide, Dacarbazine, Daunorubicin, Etoposide, Ifosfamide,Vincristine, Thioguanine have been in short supply significantly lower than the WHO target of 80% availability across hospitals and pharmacies.

-This situation can be substantially improved through early diagnosis, better access to specialised and affordable treatment as children suffering from cancer respond well to medical interventions.
+This situation can be substantially improved through early diagnosis, better access to specialized and affordable treatment as children suffering from cancer respond well to medical interventions.

 Each year, more than 300,000 children ages birth to 19 years are diagnosed with cancer around the world.
 Approximately 8 in 10 of these children live in low and middle-income countries (LMIC) where their survival rate is often near 20%.
 In LMIC, where access to health care is limited and very challenging, survival rates are as low as 10-20% meaning that only 1-2 children out of 10 who are diagnosed with cancer and receive treatment will survive.